nturcinovic/client-server-CPP-implementation/README.md

 - `SUBSCRIBE <topic name>`: Subscribes to a specific topic.
 - `UNSUBSCRIBE <topic name>`: Unsubscribes from a specific topic.

+Example of running a client:
+- `./client`
+- `connect 8080 client_name`
+- `subscribe /topic`
+- `publish /topic some_data`
+- `unsubscribe /topic`
+- `disconnect`

 ## Description

+Both client and server apps print various messages of what is going on at the time.

 ### Client